 Continue for up to 31 minutes, but not more.

-Many Kundalini Yoga mantras come from the Siri Guru Granth Sahib, the Holy Book of the Sikhs.
+Many Kundalini Yoga mantras come from the Siri Guru Granth Sahib, the Sikh scriptures.
 Like any spiritual tradition, Sikhism has many names for the Divine; Waheguru and Sat Nam are two of them.

 In the language of the Sikhs, Waheguru translates to the Almighty God: the Creator, the Supreme Soul.
 Sat Nam breaks into the seed sounds of Sat, meaning True, and Naam, meaning Name or Identity.
 So Sat Nam means in essence True Name, or True Identity, regardless of religious affiliation.